quang1610/CSC213/PeerToPeer-Chat/README.md

 For example:
 >./p2pchat Bob localhost 55107

-would connect Bob with Alice chat room mentioned above.
+would connect Bob to Alice chat room mentioned above.

 ## 4. Quit the chat:
 To quit the chat, type **:p** into the chat box.